module M = struct let x = 42 end;;

 The answer is that any names defined later shadow names defined earlier.
 So in

-the local namespace above, x
+the local namespace above, x is a string.

 If you're using many third-party modules inside your code, chances are you'll have at least